juanbkm/donor2019/content/modalities/partnership-framework-arrangements.md

     ccp: $45.7 million for 18 projects
     cfpfn: Cumulative commitment includes all FCAs from inception and not the utilization for the latest active FCA.
     description: |
       ADB’s and the Nordic Development Fund’s (NDF) ongoing collaboration is under an MOU, signed in January 2011, for institutional cooperation and cofinancing of programs and projects.
 This arrangement specified the type of initiatives the fund supports, which includes projects on climate change mitigation and adaptation.
-To date, this partnership has cofinanced 19 projects, the most recent of which is the ongoing [Preparation of the ADB Ventures Facility](https://www.adb.org/projects/52295-001/main), a new impact investment platform launched in 2019.
-This technical assistance will prepare the Facility that will support and invest in technology-driven businesses that can help ADB DMCs achieve the Sustainable Development Goals.
+To date, this partnership has cofinanced 19 projects.

       ADB and NDF work on projects in the fields of energy, infrastructure, and natural resources sectors.
 NDF projects are currently concentrated in Bangladesh, Cambodia, the Lao People's Democratic Republic, Nepal, Sri Lanka, and Viet Nam.
   - item: